 Running this command will present you with an output detailing the Python versions installed on your system.
 The default Python version will be marked with an asterisk (*) next to its selection number.

-To change the default Python version, you need to input the corresponding selection number of your preferred version.
-For instance, if you wanted to set Python 3.11 as your default, you would enter ‘6’ (according to the example commands provided above).
-Keep in mind that your selection number might differ based on the versions installed on your system and their associated option numbers.
+To change the default Python version, input the selection number of your desired version.
+For example, to set Python 3.11 as your default, enter ‘2’ (based on the example commands mentioned earlier).
+Remember, the option numbers for versions on your system might vary, so always refer to the list provided.

 update-alternatives: using /usr/bin/python3.11 to provide /usr/bin/python (python) in manual mode